Reviews You Can Rely On

 Seams on toe can be uncomfortable

 Despite being surprised by some aspects, other properties were true to form for an inexpensive sock.
 For instance, the footpad is reinforced, but the upper and cuffs are super thin with a low thread count.
-Though this isn't normally the point of wear on a sock, it's still worth mentioning and one reason for the low cost.
-Furthermore, the padding doesn't wrap up around the heel, making it a weak point for early wear.
+Though this isn't normally the point of wear on a sock, it's still worth mentioning as one explanation for how the manufacturer can offer lower costs.
+Furthermore, the padding doesn't wrap up around the heel, marking this as a weak point for early wear.
 Many pricier models now feature “seamless” toes to make them more comfortable.
-However, these socks are old-school, complete with bulky toe seams.
-If this is a strong consideration for your overall comfort, consider spending a little more cash.
+However, these socks are old-school, complete with bulky seams at the toe.
+If this is a strong impediment to your overall comfort, consider spending a little more cash for a seamless toe closure, like what you might find on the Stance Icon 3-Pack.
 And though the manufacturer claims they have built-in wicking technology, our testers confirmed it's still a cotton sock.
 This means after long, sweaty workouts, your foot will surely be a little moist.
 Cotton does a great job at holding moisture, and these are mostly made from this classic material.
-Weighing in on everything, we still recommend the Dickies Dri-Tech as a budget-friendly, comfortable option, whether on the worksite or holed up in a cubicle.
+If you are going to be sweating on a jobsite or on your feet all day in the heat, you may prefer a sock that is well-suited to the task, like the wool-blend of the Darn Tough Micro Crew Midweight or the synthetic mix in the Darn Tough Coolmax Micro Crew Midweight.
+Weighing in on everything, we still highly recommend the Dickies Dri-Tech as a budget-friendly, comfortable option, whether on a worksite or holed up in a cubicle.
 Cotton blends are great for most days, but if you're heading into the woods, cotton can leave you wet and cold.
-Instead, check out the merino blend Darn Tough Hiker Full Cushion before heading into the backcountry – these are cotton-free.
+Instead, check out the Merino blend Darn Tough Hiker Full Cushion before heading into the backcountry – these are cotton-free.

 While the footpad and instep (top of foot) on the Dickies Dri-Tech Crew socks are thicker and more durable, the leg portion of the sock is thin and lacks durability.